In Your Cart:

-Grease, lube, or solvent
+Grease, Lube, or Solvent

 A clean chain makes for a happy, efficient bike.
-Properly greased screws and joints will make your life much easier when it comes time to switch out parts, adjust your position or just do that big end of year bike cleaning project.
+Properly greased screws and joints will make your life much easier when it comes time to switch out parts, adjust your position, or just do that big end of year bike cleaning project.
 There are a ton of greases, lubes and solvents on the market and they all claim to do it all.
 Here is a short guide to help you find the correct lube to meet your needs.

 Chain Lubes

 Wax or no? - One of the main variables in chain lubes is that some contain a small amount of wax and some don't.
 Whether you need wax or not depends on the type of riding you do.
 The wax in chain lube clings to the crevices in your chain and drivetrain providing a base layer of lubrication when elements such as water and dirt may strip the oil from your chain.
 This is ideal for mountain bikers, all-weather commuters and your rain bike.
-Rock N Roll Extreme Chain Lube contains wax which provides long lasting protection.
-PMS Products T9 Bicycle Lubricant does not contain wax, but really clings to metal and is a great choice for the MTB or rain bike.

 On the other hand, wax lubes are not ideal for your high-end road/race bike.
 On a bike that generally stays fairly clean, the wax that gathers in those crevices will inhibit the more efficient oil from reaching the contact areas of your chain.
 High quality oil is always the single best lubricant for your bike, it just won't weather the hardest storms.
-Dumonde Tech Bicycle Chain Lubrication and ProGold ProLink Chain Lubricant are excellent lubes that employ space-age oil compounds to maintain maximum efficiency.

 Oil Based Solvents